hashicorp/nomad/website/source/intro/getting-started/running.html.md

 be set if the server will never rejoin the cluster again.
 The default value of `false` for 'leave_on_terminate` and `leave_on_interrupt` work well for most scenarios.
 If Nomad servers are part of an auto scaling group where new servers are brought up to replace failed servers, using graceful leave avoids causing a potential availability outage affecting the [consensus protocol](/docs/internals/consensus.html).
-With newer features in [autopilot](/guides/cluster/autopilot.html) in Nomad 0.8, failed or dead servers are removed if they have been replaced.
+As of of Nomad 0.8, Nomad includes Autopilot which automatically removes failed or dead servers.
+This allows the operator to skip setting leave_on_terminate

-If a server does
-forcefully exit and will not be returning into service, the [`server force-leave` command](/docs/commands/server/force-leave.html) should be used to force the server from a _failed_ to a _left_ state.
+If a server does forcefully exit and will not be returning into service, the [`server force-leave` command](/docs/commands/server/force-leave.html) should be used to force the server from a _failed_ to a _left_ state.